pyBinSim/pyBinSim/README.rst

     /pyBinSimFile folder/file_new.wav

-Or a sound file list
+Or a sound file list:

 ::